vectrix-space/ignite/readme.md

 }
 ```

-The mods will need to be placed in the directory the launcher will be targeting to be loaded.
+The mods will need to be placed in the directory the launcher will be targeting to load.

 #### Mixins